PBFuzz: Agentic Directed Fuzzing for PoV Generation: Design of

 \subsection{PLAN Phase}

-As the first workflow phase, the LLM agent performs constraint inference through autonomous dependency analysis to formulate hypotheses about triggering the target vulnerability.
-If this is not the first iteration, the agent leverages the failure diagnosis results from the previous REFLECT phase to refine its hypotheses from the last PLAN phase. {In our prototype, we use the Cursor CLI agent as the base agent, which has built-in code exploration capabilities to perform backward slicing to extract dependencies.} We further provide the agent with three MCP tools:
+Building on the constraint taxonomy from \autoref{sec:motivation}, the LLM agent performs constraint inference through autonomous dependency analysis to formulate hypotheses about triggering the target vulnerability.
+If this is not the first iteration, the agent leverages the failure diagnosis results from the previous REFLECT phase to refine its hypotheses from the last PLAN phase.
+Our prototype is built upon the cursor-cli agent~\cite{cursor2024}, which has built-in code exploration capabilities to perform backward slicing to extract dependencies.
+We provide four additional MCP tools to assist constraint inference: \cc{get\_callers} and \cc{get\_callees} for call graph analysis, \cc{get\_reaching\_routes} to retrieve reaching testcases, and \cc{get\_corpus\_status} to monitor corpus processing.